 The easiest way to stay compliant with the new overtime rules is by tracking employees hours through time clock software.
 By recording hours worked by nonexempt employees, you as the employer can accurately compensate them for their time.

 Of course, you probably already know the problem here.
-When you have employees working irregular and different hours, time tracking can get complicated.
+When you have employees working irregular and different hours, online timekeeping can get complicated.
 Your knee-jerk reaction may be to put remote workers on a schedule or even move some workers back to the office.

 Unfortunately, that won’t work.
 Remote workers are used to their flexible schedules, and you can bet they’re not going back to working 9 to 5 without a fight.